JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 my.fully.qualified.BitCoinProvider
 ```

-Alternatively, if the JSR's +Bootstrap+ logic uses CDI, it would also be possible to register the provider class as
+Alternatively, if the JSR's `Bootstrap` logic uses CDI, it would also be possible to register the provider class as
 normal CDI bean, e.g.

 _Implementing a Bitcoin currency provider_